Skip to main content

 • Project URL: https://xxxxx.supabase.co

-1. Go to Account → Integrations
+1. Go to Account → Integrations in CodeRocket

-2. Click Add Integration on Supabase
+2. Click Add Integration on App Data

-1. Click Test Connection to verify
+4. Click Test Connection to make sure it works

 What Gets Generated